intel-iot-devkit/smart-video-workshop/object-detection/README.md

 		-b #            Batch size.
 		-thresh #       Threshold (0-1: .5=50%)
-		-d <device>     Infer target device (CPU or GPU or MYRIAD) -fr #           maximum frames to process
+		-d <device>     Infer target device (CPU or GPU or MYRIAD) -fr #           Maximum frames to process

 ## Part 3: Run the example on different hardware

-**IT'S BEST TO OPEN A NEW TERMINAL WINDOW SO YOU CAN COMPARE THE RESULTS**
+**IT'S BEST TO OPEN A NEW TERMINAL WINDOW SO THAT YOU CAN COMPARE THE RESULTS**

 #### 1. CPU
 ```
 ./tutorial1 -i $SV/object-detection/models/cars_1920x1080.h264 -m $SV/object-detection/models/sqeeznet_ssd/squeezenet_ssd.xml -d CPU
 ```
-You'll see the **Total time** it took to run.
+You will see the **Total time** it took to run the inference.

 #### 2. GPU
-Since you installed the OpenCL™ drivers to use the GPU, you can try running inference on the GPU and compare the difference.
+Since you installed the OpenCL™ drivers to use the GPU, you can run the inference on GPU and compare the difference.

 Set target hardware as GPU with
 ```